-Kansas Pony Express sites celebrate the 160th anniversary of the legendary, short-lived mail system
+Kansas Pony Express sites continue to celebrate over 160 years of the legendary, short-lived mail system

 Wanted: Young, skinny, wiry fellows, not over eighteen.
 Must be expert riders, willing to risk death daily.
 Orphans preferred.
 Wages $25 per week.
 Apply Pony Express Stables.

 In one of the West’s most fascinating stories, young men who courageously answered this advertisement rode horses across the Kansas prairie and rolling hills, traveling through summer heat, spring thunderstorms and winter’s blowing snow to carry mail from Missouri to California and back.
-This year, the Pony Express, which operated between April 1860 and October 1861, celebrates its brief but fabled history on its 160th anniversary.
+The Pony Express, which operated between April 1860 and October 1861, continues to celebrate its brief but fabled history.

 The first westbound Pony Express mailbag filled with letters, telegrams and newspapers left St. Joseph on April 3, 1860, and arrived ten days later, on April 14, in Sacramento, California.
 As the Kansas State Historical Society notes, this delivery speed was considerably faster than the overland stage system previously in use.
 The riders were able to deliver at this pace because of the system created by The Central Overland California and Pike’s Peak Express Company, who established the Pony Express.
 Once mail from the eastern part of the country arrived by train in St. Joseph, it was carried west by a succession of riders traveling day and night on horseback.
 Every 10 to 15 miles along the route stood a relay station, often in the home of a local resident who readied food, water, and a saddled horse for the incoming rider, who was given just two minutes to switch to the fresh mount before heading off to the next stop with the mail pouch.
 Riders traveled 50 to 75 miles before being replaced at a home station, where they stayed until the mail returned from the west.
 Before the Express was outmoded by telegraph system, it relied on the work of approximately 500 horses, 80 riders, and nearly 200 relay and home stations staffed by around 400 employees.